 Mary Sundstrom, Program Director: Sundstrom is a visual artist with a BFA from the University of Wisconsin.
 She has also participated in graduate studies at Western Michigan University.
 Sundstrom taught art classes in the public schools and at the Arts Council and managed her own arts studio with exhibits around the State of Michigan.
 Sundstrom’s business experience includes office management for a mortgage company, magazine illustration, art exhibition and art instruction.
 Her background made Sundstrom the natural choice for Program Director at the Holland Area Arts Council.
 She now serves in that capacity, teaches classes, coordinates exhibitions, manages the holiday gift shop and continues to work as a professional artist.

-Margaret Foreman, Communications Manager and Exhibits Co-Coordinator: Foreman received her Bachelors in Studio art at the Concordia University Irvine in 2012, and graduated with her Masters in History from the University of St Andrews in 2013.
+Margaret Westerlund, Communications Manager and Exhibits Co-Coordinator: Westerlund received her Bachelors in Studio art at the Concordia University Irvine in 2012, and graduated with her Masters in History from the University of St Andrews in 2013.
 Previous positions as designer and assistant in her college art department gave her experience in the arts, and roles as event planner and communications manager at her university gave her the experience necessary to put her creative skills into action.
 Her education and work experience give her a strong background in writing, communications and visual art.
 She now serves at the Arts Council designing external communications, managing the web and social media platforms, writing and editing copy, coordinating and managing exhibits and overseeing the daily operations.

 Kailey Schroeder, Guest and Visitor Services: Kailey received her BM in Violin Performance from Hope College in 2008.
 She is a certified Suzuki Violin Method teacher, and has an

 extensive background in music performance, music education, studio management, and customer service.
 In addition, Kailey is an active folk musician and lifetime member of the Michigan